top of page

-DIY Dictionary - 28 definitions all about sanding wood
+Sanding terms – 28 definitions all about wood sanding

-A 'how to sand wood' cheat sheet for DIY beginners
+A wood sanding cheat sheet of sanding terms for DIY beginners

 If you know what you are doing and are here to look for a particular term, or perhaps fancied swotting up on sanding-related terms and phrases, here’s part 2 of my DIY dictionary - all about sanding.
 (Just in case you missed it Part 1 was all about painting, read it here)